VernierST/godirect-examples/python/example_without_gdx/readme.md

 sensors = mydevice.list_sensors()
 ```

-Select the sensors you want to collect from, otherwise the default sensor(s) will be enabled when start is called.
+Select the sensors you want to enable for data collection.
+If you do not call this function, then the default sensor(s) will be automatically enabled when `start()` is called.
 ```python
 # pass a list of sensor numbers to enable
 mydevice.enable_sensors([2,3,4])